 This charming medieval barn conversion offers upside down accommodation so guests can enjoy the outstanding views of the surrounding countryside.
 This Herefordshire holiday cottage has two ground floor bedrooms and a bathroom, a spacious kitchen with dining area and a large beamed sitting room.
 Note: This cottage can be booked with Refs.
 16139 and 16140, and together they accommodate 8 people.

 Two ground floor bedrooms: 1 x double, 1 x twin.
 Ground floor bathroom with bath, shower over, basin and WC.
 First floor fitted kitchen with dining area.
 First floor sitting room.
 Shared external utility.

 Bio-mass central heating.
 Electric oven and hob, microwave, fridge, freezer, dishwasher.
 Washing machine and tumble dryer in shared utility.
 TV with Freeview, DVD, radio, WiFi, selection of books and games.
 Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Highchair available.
 Off road parking for 2 cars.
-Shared use of gardens and two acres of woodland with furniture and BBQ.
+Shared use of gardens with furniture and BBQ.
 One well-behaved dog welcome (to be kept on a lead at all times when outside the property).
 Sorry, no smoking.
 Shop 1.5 miles, pub 4 miles.
-Note: The property is close to the A4103, and as such, some road noise may be audible.
+Note: The property is close to the A4103, and as such, some road noise will be audible.

 About the location